Psychotherapeutic Services

 Couples Therapy Services

 "What got you to make this call?" is often the first question I ask.
-The answer reveals a great deal about your relationship and what you may be needing right now.
+The answer reveals a great deal, not just about your relationship, but about what each of you is carrying into it.

 What It's Like Working With Me